msikma/dadafw/README.md

 Dada Framework
 ==============

-Dada Framework is being developed as a comprehensive and complete HTML5-capable SCSS/JS framework for all types of websites.
+Dada Framework is being developed as a comprehensive general-purpose SCSS framework that integrates with AngularJS.

 Philosophy
 ----------

-(More and better text comin' later.)
+We started developing Dada Framework as a system to fully integrate with AngularJS and leverage its unique capabilities.

 The core of the framework is a flexible, semantic grid system that can be used to quickly scaffold basic layouts.
 It's fully responsive (mobile-first)